Murder Law in California - Penal Code 187 PC

 What Do Prosecutors Have To Prove in a Murder Case?

 I often see murder cases over filed and tell the prosecutors that they should not have charged my client with murder under the circumstances of the particular case.
-Sometimes I will show them the issues with their case; other times, I will not if I believe they will never get rid of the murder charge and use the information I give them to try and fix their case.
+Sometimes I will show them the issues with their patient; other times, I will not if I believe they will never get rid of the murder charge and use the information I give them to try and fix their case.

 Believe it or not, this happens all of the time.
 I show them that a witness has lied or embellished their story and instead consider it to resolve the case; they talk to the witness and try and help them fix their story.
-It has taken me many years to perfect when to speak to them, what to say and when to keep my mouth shut and destroy their witness and case.
+It has taken me many years to perfect when to speak to them, what to say, and when to keep my mouth shut and destroy their witness and case.

 Murder is the most severe crime, and most people convicted of murder will never be released from prison.
 Therefore, you must hire an attorney with extensive experience dealing with murder charges.
 We have a combined 75 years of experience and have the skill, knowledge, and tactic far exceed other criminal defense attorneys.